moq-wg/moq-transport/draft-ietf-moq-transport.md

 promptly frees system resources and often unlocks flow control credit to open more streams.

-If a sender has delivered all objects in a Subgroup, except any objects that fall before the beginning of a subscription, it MUST close the stream with a FIN.
+If a sender has delivered all objects in a Subgroup to the QUIC stream, except any objects that fall before the beginning of a subscription, it MUST close the stream with a FIN.

-If a sender closes the stream before verifying it has delivered all such objects, it MUST use a RESET_STREAM or RESET_STREAM_AT
+If a sender closes the stream before delivering all such objects to the QUIC stream, it MUST use a RESET_STREAM or RESET_STREAM_AT
 {{!I-D.draft-ietf-quic-reliable-stream-reset}} frame.
-This includes an open Group exceeding its Delivery Timeout, early termination of subscription due to an UNSUBSCRIBE message, a sender's decision to abandon the subscription before the Group is complete, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group.
+This includes an open Subgroup exceeding its Delivery Timeout, early termination of subscription due to an UNSUBSCRIBE message, a sender's decision to abandon the subscription before the Subgroup is complete, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group.

+A sender might deliver all objects in a Subgroup to the QUIC stream, including a FIN, and then reset the stream because any retransmissions are unnecessary due to any of the reset conditions above being met.
+In this case, the receiving application would receive the FIN if and only if all objects were, in fact, delivered.
+The application can therefore ignore a RESET_STREAM if it receives FIN.

 If a sender does not deliver any objects from a Subgroup of a subscribed Group, it MAY send a STREAM_HEADER_SUBGROUP on a new data stream, with no objects, and